-The Bonds are authorized and issued pursuant to and in full compliance with the provisions, restrictions and limitations of Section 7 of Article VIII of the Constitution; the laws of the Commonwealth, including the Capital Facilities Debt Enabling Act, Act No. 1999-1, approved February 9, 1999, as amended, annual capital budget bills and various bond authorization bills enacted by the General Assembly, including but not limited to: the Growing Greener Environmental Stewardship and Watershed Protection Enhancement Authorization Act, Act No. 2005-1, approved April 13, 2005 (the "Growing Greener Environmental Stewardship and Watershed Protection Enhancement Authorization Act"); Act No. 2005-45, approved July 13, 2005 (collectively with the Growing Greener Environmental Stewardship and Watershed Protection Enhancement Authorization Act, the "Growing Greener II Acts"); a constitutional referendum question approved by the voters of the Commonwealth on May 17, 2005 (the "Growing Greener Referendum"); Act No. 1990-71, approved July 1, 1990 (the "Prison Facilities Improvement Act"); a constitutional referendum question approved by the voters of the Commonwealth on November 6, 1990 (the "1990 Referendum"); Act No. 2006-29, approved April 24, 2006 (the "Persian Gulf Conflict Veterans' Benefit Act"); a constitutional referendum question approved by the voters of the Commonwealth on November 6, 2006 (the "2006 Referendum") as well as additional bond authorization bills referenced in the Resolutions, defined hereafter.
-The Bonds are also authorized and issued pursuant to resolutions adopted by the Governor, the State Treasurer, and the Auditor General (the "Issuing Officials") on May 9, 2008 and May 20, 2008 (collectively, the "Resolutions").
+The Bonds are authorized and issued pursuant to and in full compliance with the provisions, restrictions and limitations of Section 7 of Article VIII of the Constitution; the laws of the Commonwealth, including the Capital Facilities Debt Enabling Act, Act No. 1999-1, approved February 9, 1999, as amended, annual capital budget bills and various bond authorization bills enacted by the General Assembly, including but not limited to: the Growing Greener

+Environmental Stewardship and Watershed Protection Enhancement Authorization Act, Act No. 2005-1, approved April 13, 2005 (the "Growing Greener Environmental Stewardship and Watershed Protection Enhancement Authorization Act"); Act No. 2005-45, approved July 13, 2005 (collectively with the Growing Greener Environmental Stewardship and Watershed Protection Enhancement Authorization Act, the "Growing Greener II Acts"); a constitutional referendum question approved by the voters of the Commonwealth on May 17, 2005 (the "Growing Greener Referendum"); as well as additional bond authorization bills referenced in the Resolutions, defined hereafter.
+The Bonds are also authorized and issued pursuant to resolutions adopted by the Governor, the State Treasurer, and the Auditor General (the "Issuing Officials") on November 14, 2008, December 3, 2008 and December 9, 2008 (collectively, the "Resolutions").